akashramdev/Admission_Analysis/README.md

-# Admission_Analysis
-Comparative Analysis of Different Algos
+# Comparative Analysis of 14 Different Algos on Admission Data